GAS: Generating Fast and Accurate Surrogate Models for Autonomous Vehicle Systems: Approach

-\item Use the GPC polynomial model for estimating the state distribution and safe state probability over time (Algorithm~\ref{code:app:gpcUseApprox}).

-\end{enumerate} \NAME{} automates almost the entire process of constructing and using the GPC model.
-The user provides the perception model training data, the distributions of state and random variables, GPC order, and simulation parameters. \NAME{} infers the optimal degree of polynomial regression for the perception model using cross-validation to maximize \mbox{accuracy while preventing overfitting.}
+\end{enumerate} \NAME{} automates almost the entire process of constructing and using the surrogate model.
+The user provides the perception model training data, the distributions of state and random variables, GPC order, and simulation parameters. \NAME{} infers the optimal degree of polynomial regression for the perception model using cross-validation to maximize accuracy while preventing overfitting.
+We plan to release \NAME{} as open-source software in the future.

-\subsection{Creating a Deterministic Vehicle Model}
+\subsection{Creating a deterministic vehicle model}

-First, we represent the end-to-end vehicle model as a\REM{ deterministic} function of independent random variables, $M_V : \mathbb{D}_S \times \mathbb{D}_E \times \mathbb{D}_R \rightarrow \mathbb{D}_S$. $S \in \mathbb{D}_S$ is a vector of state variables, $E \in \mathbb{D}_E$ is a vector of environment-related random variables that affect the neural network, and $R \in \mathbb{D}_R$ is a vector of random variables that do not affect the neural network, but affect other parts of $M_V$.
+First, we represent the complete vehicle model as a function of independent random variables, $M_V : \mathbb{D}_S \times \mathbb{D}_E \times \mathbb{D}_R \rightarrow \mathbb{D}_S$. $S \in \mathbb{D}_S$ is a vector of state variables (e.g., position and rotation), $E \in \mathbb{D}_E$ is a vector of environment-related random variables that affect the neural network (e.g., weather and lighting conditions that affect the image processed by the neural network), and $R \in \mathbb{D}_R$ is a vector of random variables that do not affect the neural network, but affect other parts of $M_V$.
 Making $M_V$ deterministic is necessary as GPC produces a deterministic polynomial model over independent random variables.
-Because multivariate GPC requires the input variables to be independent, we remove any input variable dependencies by isolating their independent components and using those \mbox{as the input variables instead.}
+Because multivariate GPC requires the input variables to be independent, we remove any input variable dependencies by isolating their independent components and using those as the input variables instead.